OUR VISION

 OUR MISSION

-Founded in 2016, AGBS is the sole on-campus entity dedicated to showcasing the art of Africa and the African Diaspora at The University of Texas at Austin.
-As a preeminent cultural asset of Black Studies, it is a center for teaching, learning, and scholarship.
+Founded in 2016, AGBS is a preeminent cultural asset of the College of Liberal Arts, and is a center for teaching, learning, and scholarship.
+AGBS fosters a community within art and visual culture that cultivates experiential learning.
 As such, AGBS serves as a forum for the creative and critical expression of artists, curators, and historians.
+AGBS is open to all, free of charge, and committed to inviting audiences to engage in art and visual culture.

 AGBS pursues excellence in all aspects of its operations.
 It upholds the legal and ethical standards prescribed by the American Alliance of Museums and the Association of Academic Museums and Galleries.